miracuse/miracuse.github.io/docs/more/advancement/index.md

 | 2 -> 3              | 3                |
 | 3 -> 4              | 4                |

-At the end of every session, Players are awarded a **Skill Point**.
+At the beginning of every session, Players receive one **Skill Point**.
 These can be used to upgrade a Character's Skills.
 Higher level Skills take more points to upgrade.

 ---